continuoous/blog/_posts/2012-01-01-A-blank-mind.md

 ---
 layout: post
 title: A Blank Mind
-description: Conscience is bankrupt if it isn’t clean, a mind equally so if it isn’t dirty.
+description: Conscience is bankrupt if it isn’t clean, a mind equally so if it isn’t dirty
-summary: Ruminations about a jaded internet age mind exposed to endless simulations.
-Its unable to appreciate the everyday joys, trivial and otherwise.
+summary: Ruminations about a jaded internet age mind exposed to endless stimuli.
+Its unable to appreciate the everyday joys - trivial and otherwise.
-tags: [Rumination, Life]
+tags: [Life]
 img: https://source.unsplash.com/nXo2ZsKHTHg/200x150/
 ---
 ![Unsplash](https://source.unsplash.com/nXo2ZsKHTHg/800x450/ "Source: unsplash.com/@sashafreemind")